fallen-icarus/cardano-swaps/README.md

 - If the staking credential is a script, then the script must be executed in the same transaction.
 - the staking credential effectively *becomes* the "owner" for all actions except for the actual swap execution, in which case the spending credential is used directly.

- :notebook: It is possible to execute a staking script even if 0 ADA is withdrawn from a reward address.
+ It is possible to execute a staking script even if 0 ADA is withdrawn from a reward address.
 The only requirement to use staking scripts like this is that the associated stake address must be registered and delegated.
 Stake addresses can be utilized this way as soon as the registration+delegation transaction is added to the chain.
 There is no epoch waiting-period.

 #### Why not just give each user their own spending script?
 `cardano-swaps` relies on the usage of [beacon tokens](<#specification/##Beacon Tokens>) to "tag" addresses, which demarcates them as *distinct* for efficient off-chain querying/aggregation.
 However, **address distinction is impossible if each script address is composed of completely unique credentials.** In other words, for Beacon Tokens to work properly, there must be a clear distinction between addresses participating in a given dApp and all other addresses. `cardano-swaps` leverages the dual payment-staking credentials of Cardano addresses to maintain address-distinction (shared spending scripts) without sacrificing self-custody (unique staking keys/scripts).
 For further clarification, refer to the [Beacon Token CIP](https://github.com/cardano-foundation/CIPs/pull/466)

-:notebook: v1.0.0 of cardano-swaps used unique spending scripts; you can read about the limitations in the v1.0.0 commit README.
+:pushpin: v1.0.0 of cardano-swaps used unique spending scripts; you can read about the limitations in the v1.0.0 commit README.

 #### If all users have direct access to the spending script for that trading pair, why are reference scripts used?
 To disincentivize beacon bloat.